Chapter 4:

 Oh, wait.

 I spot José’s knife.
-Just a knife, but with it, possibilities open.
+It is just a knife, but with it infinite possibilities open.

 I'll start splitting a dry bamboo, I kept some dry ones on the side before as it is hard to find anything dry around here.